 General Report Analysis

 In the first column on the left (which is highlighted in blue) is the total strongyle egg count reported in eggs per gram.
 Strongyles are generally the species of worms that are most concerning; Haemonchus and Bunostomum consume blood, can cause anemia and death.
 There is no need to do any mathematical conversion to these numbers, they represent the actual result.
 The next three columns (highlighted in yellow) represent three species of strongyles that may be present.
 A capital X in bold designates the most prevalent species noted.
 If there are more than one species present, the less prevalent species are noted with a lowercase x.
-A zero indicates that none of that species was present.
+A zero indicates that none of that species were present.

 The next two columns which are highlighted in peach are Moniezia (tapeworms) and Strongyloides (threadworms).
 If either of these species are noted there will be check marks in these columns.
 Refer to the key towards the bottom of the report which gives you a range of how many eggs were noted.